RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 3) Use the **split_states 4N43** command to visualise the full capsid.

-4) Save the capsid: File – Save Molecule – Select the first 5 states.
+4) Save the capsid: File – Save Molecule – Select the first five states.
 Save as Apart_Pentamer.pdb into the **ModeTask/Tutorial directory.**

 Coarse grain
 -------------------------------

-The MODE-TASK package is designed to analyse both single proteins or larger macromolecules such as a virus capsid.
+The MODE-TASK package is designed to analyse both single proteins and larger macromolecules such as a virus capsid.
 The ANM.cpp script contructs an elastic network model on all CA or CB atoms in a given PDB file.
 This is ideal for smaller protein complexes.
-For larger protein complexes the coarseGrained.py script can be used to construct an additional coarse grained PDB file.
+For larger protein complexes, the coarseGrained.py script can be used to construct an additional coarse grained PDB file.

 1) Create a two models of the EV71 Pentamer complex with additional coarse graining set at levels 3 and 4 of selected CB atoms: